Educational technology: Learning management system

 A learning management system (LMS) is software used for delivering, tracking, and managing training and education.
 It tracks data about attendance, time on task, and student progress.
 Educators can post announcements, grade assignments, check on course activities, and participate in class discussions.
 Students can submit their work, read and respond to discussion questions, and take quizzes.
 An LMS may allow teachers, administrators, and students, and permitted additional parties (such as parents, if appropriate) to track various metrics.
 LMSs range from systems for managing training/educational records to software for distributing courses over the Internet and offering features for online collaboration.
 The creation and maintenance of comprehensive learning content require substantial initial and ongoing investments in human labor.
 Effective translation into other languages and cultural contexts requires even more investment by knowledgeable personnel.

-Internet-based learning management systems include Canvas, Blackboard Inc. and Moodle.
-These types of LMS allow educators to run a learning system partially or fully online, asynchronously or synchronously.
-Learning Management Systems also offers a non-linear presentation of content and curricular goals, giving students the choice of pace and order of information learned.
-Blackboard can be used for K-12 education, Higher Education, Business, and Government collaboration.
-Moodle is a free-to-download Open Source Course Management System that provides blended learning opportunities as well as platforms for distance learning courses.

 Learning content management system

 A learning content management system (LCMS) is software for author content (courses, reusable content objects).
 An LCMS may be solely dedicated to producing and publishing content that is hosted on an LMS, or it can host the content itself.
 The Aviation Industry Computer-Based Training Committee (AICC) specification provides support for content that is hosted separately from the LMS.

-A recent trend in LCMSs is to address this issue through crowdsourcing (cf.SlideWiki).

 Computer-aided assessment

 Computer-aided assessment (e-assessment) ranges from automated multiple-choice tests to more sophisticated systems.
 With some systems, feedback can be geared towards a student's specific mistakes, or the computer can navigate the student through a series of questions adapting to what the student appears to have learned or not learned.
 Formative assessment sifts out the incorrect answers, and these questions are then explained by the teacher.
 The learner then practices with slight variations of the sifted-out questions.
-The process is completed by summative assessment using a new set of questions that only cover the topics previously taught.
+The learning cycle often concludes with summative assessment, using a new set of questions that cover the topics previously taught.